blewis49/rProgramming-Assignment4/README.md

 # rProgramming-Assignment4

-Read in the tidy_dataset.csv with the following code: read.csv("tidy_dataset.csv")
+Read in the tidy_dataset.csv with the following code: read.csv("tidy_dataset.txt")

 ## Instructions: